hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   configuration.
 * `uuid` - The UUID of the virtual machine.
 Also exposed as the `id` of the resource.
+* `default_ip_address` - The IP address selected by Terraform to be used with any [provisioners][tf-docs-provisioners] configured on this resource.
+  Whenever possible, this is the first IPv4 address that is reachable through the default gateway configured on the machine, then the first reachable IPv6 address, and then the first general discovered address if neither exist.
+If VMware tools is not running on the virtual machine, or if the VM is powered off, this value will be blank.
+* `guest_ip_addresses` - The current list of IP addresses on this machine, including the value of `default_ip_address`.
+If VMware tools is not running on the virtual machine, or if the VM is powered off, this list will be empty.

 ## Importing